zoeg21/LabsTechChallenge/README.md

 ADI Labs Technical Challenge
 ===================

-We're excited to see that you're interested in joining Labs this semester!
+We're excited to see that you're interested in joining ADI Labs this semester!

 In Labs, we build products that are deployed and used by hundreds of students here at Columbia and beyond.
 To make sure you have enough technical experience to join the team, we've put together a quick technical challenge to assess your ability to use Flask, HTML/CSS, and Git/GitHub.
 This challenge should take about 15-20 minutes to complete and requires Python 3 (a minimal amount), a basic text editor (ex.
 Sublime or TextEdit), Git (pre-installed on most computers), and a GitHub account.